Seminal vesicle cyst

 Seminal vesicle cysts can be congenital or acquired.

-- renal agenesis or dysgenesis 1
+- renal dysgenesis (includes renal agenesis) 1

 - ectopic insertion of ureter into seminal vesicle, ductus deferens, ejaculatory duct or prostatic urethra